pensjonatus/flash-fiction/blog/parallels.md

 ---
-title: 'Parallels'
+title: Parallels
 date: '2012-06-04'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 O'Reilly's Bar was dark and damp.
 Perfect.
 After a few drinks, the two men were